-One of the prettiest areas is around the Bratislava National Theatre with its tree-lined pedestrian street and cooling fountains.
+One of the prettiest areas is around the Bratislava National Theatre with its tree-lined pedestrian street and cool fountains.

 Don’t forget to try some Slovak beer and food while in Bratislava for the day.
 The pedestrian area near the theatre is a great place to stop and eat with many pubs and cafes serving cheap, filling meals and dark Slovak beer.

 Bratislava isn’t all pretty baroque and neoclassical architecture.
-It has its fair share of ugly communist era buildings and squares including Freedom Square (Námestie Slobody) with its permanently out-of-order Fountain of Union and the Post Office Palace, the largest post office in the world.
+It has its fair share of communist-era buildings and squares including Freedom Square (Námestie Slobody) with its permanently out-of-order Fountain of Union and the Post Office Palace, the largest post office in the world.